3amwizard/pdsnd_github/README.md

 I would like to thank my partner for all her support as I worked on this course
 ### Condolences
 I would like to take this time to appreciate my cousin who passed so young from the dreaded covid disease just two days ago now.
 I wish his wish and his young son would fine peace in this painful time
+###Note
+The Bikeshare file does not use numpy, see the file for details